yard

 If the soil test shows extreme pH, fix that before chasing fertilizer numbers.
 Lime raises pH in acidic beds, while sulfur lowers pH in alkaline soils, and both take months to fully work.

-Fertilizer cannot fix poor soil structure or wildly off pH, it only rides on top of them.
-Focus first on getting the basic chemistry in range so every pound of fertilizer does more.
+Fertilizer cannot fix poor soil structure or wildly off pH.
+It only rides on top of those problems, so get the base chemistry in range first.

 A test also shows if your soil already has plenty of phosphorus or potassium.
 In that case, use high-nitrogen, low-P blends to avoid buildup and runoff into nearby areas with shallow roots like blueberry hedges or storm drains.